Do Your CRM Journeys Break at Scale?

 Sounds familiar, we know.

-Broken journeys are those a marketer envisioned, which end up being unsuitable for the customer.
-Whether it’s because they became eligible for multiple journeys simultaneously or because the marketer planned journeys don’t accommodate the customer’s individual path and needs.
+The thing is if you are still setting up your journeys manually – then Broken Journeys are inevitable.
+Whatever the marketer envisioned, it could quickly end up being unsuitable for the customer, whether it’s because they became eligible for multiple journeys simultaneously or because the marketer planned journeys don’t accommodate the customer’s individual path and needs.

 This short video perfectly encapsulates what a broken journey feels like for a customer: